Custom 404 pages in Hugo done right

 Here’s an example of what you could put inside this page:

 --- title: Whoops!
-Page not found hidden: true layout: page --- That page can't be found.
+Page not found noindex: true layout: page --- That page can't be found.
 Our latest content is [on the homepage](/).

 If you don’t already have a Netlify config file (

 netlify.toml) in the root of your Hugo site, create one and include this code:

 [[redirects]] from = "/*" to = "/404/" status = 404

 Now any time a user or Googlebot requests a page that doesn’t exist, the code above will redirect them to